-Speak to an ad-hoc website service provider like us at Big Rock Graphics for all your website builder needs.
+Speak to an ad-hoc website service provider like us at Web Design Tweed Heads for all your website builder needs.

 When most people need a website, their first thought is that a coding engineer must get cracking on building it.
 That is like saying: I want a new house, let a builder start building.
 There are essential steps that need to be taken before a house can be built if you want a fully functional, good looking, appropriately sized house that is.
 This is 100% applicable to websites.

 The essential components of website building are quality information gathering as your first step or phase along with well thought out site map planning, top quality content, and consistent, long term maintenance.

 In this guide to the development of a website, we will show you the 6 phases you need to go through to create a website.
 There is a lot of unpacking to each phase not shown here, and if you are not highly skilled in such projects, it is advisable to get an experienced, agile project manager involved.

 The steps are:

 Step 2 – Sitemap Planning

 Step 6 – Maintenance